mochi/vor/README.md

 What is this?
 =============

-Vör is a set of services for polling metrics to be sent to Graphite.
+Vör is a set of services for gathering metrics by polling services and delivering them to graphite.

+Currently there is support for polling metrics from elasticsearch with more to follow!

 Requirements